ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

-## Fourth (& final) solution: save `ggplot2` objects but thin the plotting environment
+## Fourth (& final) solution: save ggplot2 objects but thin the plotting environment

-As you may have guessed, the solution was in front of our eyes all this time: instead of trying to bypass the ggplot2 limitations, by saving plots into intermediate objects, we could embrace ggplot2 specificity and tackle the problem at its source, by limiting what the environment to only what is strictly needed for the plot.
+As you may have guessed, the solution was in front of our eyes all this time: instead of trying to bypass the ggplot2 limitations by saving plots into intermediate objects, we could embrace ggplot2 specificity and tackle the problem at its source, by limiting the environment to only what is strictly needed for the plot.

-One way to do it is before calling `ggplot()` in the plotting functions to use `rm()` to remove any objects lying around in the function environment.
+One way to do it is to use `rm()` before calling `ggplot()` in the plotting functions to remove any objects lying around in the function environment.
 With our workflow example it would mean:

 ```r
 tar_script({